 "Most people live in architecture.
-For me, architecture is more than a lifestyle; it is a passion, and I live it.
-To actively live architecture is to dare to imagine worlds beyond the norm and to find ways of translating them into concrete, palpable form.
-In the words of Einstein, 'If you can imagine it, you can create it.'
+For me architecture is more than a lifestyle.
+It is a passion and I live it.
+To actively live architecture is to dare to imagine worlds beyond the norm and to find ways of translating them into concrete palpable form.
+In the words of Einstein, 'If you can imagine it you can create it.'
 Moving continuously between the thresholds of imagination and creation, between the virtual and the real, is what living architecture is all about.
 I teach it, I research it in the Cornell CAVE (Computer-assisted Virtual Environment), and I practice it."

 SC alum Chad Oppenheim '93, BArch '94, designs high-end buildings in his home city and around the globe.
 Cornell Alumni Magazine Read article.

 "I really loved working in the studio and seeing how much I improved at the end.
 After six weeks, I didn't want to leave."

 "With all the hands-on activity and all the patient instructions given to me, I really learned a lot and started to get a grasp of how important drafts are and the very fact that no model is perfect.
 I also valued the critique sessions because they allowed me to see where I can further refine my models." — Xinyu Ye